Carnegie Supernova Project: Fast-Declining Type Ia Supernovae as Cosmological Distance Indicators: The Hubble Constant

-The parameters derived from the MCMC analysis for this ``Color'' method are found in Table~\ref{tab:table4}.
-Averaging the values for all filters yields $H_0 = 76.5$ \kmsmpc.
+The parameters derived from the MCMC analysis for this Color method for solutions with $N =1$ and $N = 2$ are given in Table~\ref{tab:table4}.
+As for the Tripp method, the results differ very little.
+A corner plot of the posterior probability distributions of variables from the output of the linear ($N = 1$) Color method solution for the $B$ filter is shown in Figure~\ref{fig:Color_corner_plot} of Appendix~\ref{sec:appendixD}.
+Averaging the values for all filters in the linear case yields $H_0 = 76.7$ \kmsmpc.
 This value is in excellent agreement with that obtained using the Tripp method in \S\ref{sec:tripp}.
-Averaging the nine statistical errors of the measurements for each filter gives an uncertainty of $3.1$~\kmsmpc\ that is also comparable.
+Averaging the nine statistical errors of the measurements for each filter gives an uncertainty of $3.0$~\kmsmpc\ that is also comparable.